Friday, June 13, 2025

 Why are regular medical check-ups important for children with asthma?

 Regular doctor visits help keep asthma under control.
 They allow for adjusting treatment plans and checking if medications work.
-It’s key to prevent serious problems and keep your child healthy.
+They’re key to preventing serious problems and keeping your child healthy.

 What strategies can enhance my child’s understanding of asthma?